alanlgoncalves/alanlgoncalves/README.md

 Software Engineer at PagSeguro.
 Spring framework fan and actually in love with React Native and Flutter development.

+I love to discover new ways to make my life easy with IoT devices like Alexa, Raspberry PI with compatible devices and systems like [Home Assistant](https://www.home-assistant.io/)

 ### Social Networks

 [![Twitter](https://img.shields.io/badge/-Twitter-000?&logo=Twitter)](https://twitter.com/AlanN_Goncalves)